aria-ml/dataeval/BRANCHING.md

 - **Manual hotfix propagation**: Maintainers cherry-pick fixes from `main` into release branches via MR
 - **Prefix-driven changelog**: The `[type]` prefix on each commit subject determines its changelog section
 - **The tag is the release**: Nothing publishes until a maintainer pushes a version tag
+- **GitHub does the publishing**: GitLab mirrors the tag to GitHub, whose workflow uploads to PyPI

 ## Branch Structure